 An online description of the dance may be found here.

-The dance contains the following figures: circle, cast, lead, hands across, lead and cast (and probably others).
+The dance contains the following figures: circle, cast, lead, hands across, lead and cast, down the middle and back (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.